doinotlikeit/kinesis-stream-processing/README.md

 <!-- /TOC -->

 # Overview
-This project demonstrates the use of [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/?hp=tile&so-exp=below) for stream data processing.
-The sample CSV data is from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/databases.asp?Mode_ID=1&Mode_Desc=Aviation&Subject_ID2=0) and contains Airline on-time performance statistical data.
-The data schema is documented [here](http://stat-computing.org/dataexpo/2009/the-data.html)
+This project demonstrates the use of [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/?hp=tile&so-exp=below) services for stream data processing.
+The sample CSV data is from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/databases.asp?Mode_ID=1&Mode_Desc=Aviation&Subject_ID2=0) and contains airline on-time performance statistical data.
+The data schema is documented [here.](http://stat-computing.org/dataexpo/2009/the-data.html)

-Sample data read from a CSV file is streamed to Kinesis Firehose Endpoint using the [Kinesis Firehose SDK](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-sdk.html).
-The CSV data is then transformed to JSON using an [Amazon Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and sent back to the Kinesis Endpoint where it gets sent to an [Amazon Elastisearch Service](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/what-is-amazon-elasticsearch-service.html) Endpoint for ingestion.
+Sample data read from a CSV file can be streamed to the Kinesis Firehose Endpoint using a Scala application that uses the [Kinesis Firehose SDK](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-sdk.html), or the [Kinesis Agent application](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html) provided by Kinesis.
+CSV data is then transformed to JSON using an [Amazon Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and sent back to the Kinesis Endpoint where it gets sent to an [Amazon Elastisearch Service](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/what-is-amazon-elasticsearch-service.html) Endpoint for ingestion.

 Use of Amazon Kinesis services can be an alternative approach to using stream processing using [Kafka and Spark Streaming](https://github.com/doinotlikeit/spark-stream-processor).